felixti/MastermindVanHackathon/README.md

 }
 ```

-You'll receive another json like that:
+You'll receive a response like that:

 ```javascript
 {